 Many thanks to the crew of the R/V Thompson for their wonderful hospitality and excellence in operating this world-class research vessel.
-In addition to the ship’s crew, our full complement included the 9-man ROPOS team, 2 visiting IFREMER technicians, 3 University of Washington technicians, 2 contractors, 5 university students, and 6 Ocean Networks Canada staff members (Read blog entry about life aboard.).
+In addition to the ship’s crew, our full complement included the 9-man ROPOS team, 2 visiting IFREMER technicians, 3 University of Washington technicians, 2 contractors, 5 university students, and 6 Ocean Networks Canada staff members.
 Under the guidance of Chief Scientist Lucie Pautet and Co-chief Scientist Marjolaine Matabos, we accomplished many of our objectives and improvised supplementary dive plans to enhance our time at sea and to finish some tasks slated for the upcoming September expedition.

 In our 21 days at sea, we

 - Redeployed 4 instrument platforms and 11 instruments;

 - Recovered 2 instrument platforms, 26 instruments, Wally the Crawler(carries an additional 7 instruments), and 9 km of electric-optic cable;